MicrosoftDocs/win32/desktop-src/IndexSrv/ci-state-constants.md

 - Ntquery.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CI\_STATE\_\* Constants

 \[Indexing Service is no longer supported as of Windows XP and is unavailable for use as of Windows 8.
 Instead, use [Windows Search](https://msdn.microsoft.com/library/windows/desktop/aa965362) for client side search and [Microsoft Search Server Express]( http://go.microsoft.com/fwlink/p/?linkid=258445) for server side search.\]

 Reflects the state of the current activities of Indexing Service, including merges, scans, and performance indicators on the computer running the service.